juraj80/mongoDB_basic_syntax/README.md

         mongoengine.register_connection(alias='core', name='demo_dealership')
 ```

-We're going to create a dictionary where we set all of its keys to the global_init arguments.
+We're going to create a dictionary, where we set all of its keys to the global_init keyword arguments.

 ```
 import ssl